privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 It does NOT reveal your name, passport number, or face image.

-The recommendation: **verify and discard**.
+The recommendation: verify and discard.
 The issuer verifies the cryptographic proof, extracts the birth date, and immediately discards the passport data without storing it.

 ---